 - Fill in the IP address in the provided spaces

-Knowing how to stop Google Analytics from tracking my visits provides me with correct information.
+Knowing how to stop Google Analytics from tracking my visits to my own blog provides me with correct analytics information.
 This is a common problem most bloggers have.
 As you can see it is very simple to change.
 After I changed the filters, the count of visits to my site stopped being tracked almost immediately.
 Now I am confident that the analytics only show traffic from real visitors to my site.